Radium-Girl/crus-speedrunning-save-tool/README.md

 # crus-speedrunning-save-tool
 A super simple tkinter gui that's only purpose is to make handing Cruelty Squad save files that bit less laborious between speedruns.

-"DELETE SAVE" does exactly what's on the cover, it'll delete specifially your savegame.save and stocks.save, leaving everything else like your settings alone.
+"DELETE SAVE" does exactly what's on the cover, it'll delete specifically your savegame.save and stocks.save, leaving everything else like your settings alone.
 (This will not warn you, your savegame/stocks.save files will be immediately deleted)

 "CREATE PRACTICE SAVE" will create a new savegame.save file with everything unlocked - that includes all weapons, levels, and augments.
 (This will warn you via popup menu if you wish to overrite your save data)